ferrucc-io/dotcodegen/README.md

 ```

 5. That's it!
 You're ready to start generating tests for your codebase.
+If testing .rb code, then Rubucop or StandardRB will automatically be applied, if its set up in your app folder.

 **Extra**: